Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

 \section{Mode Coupling in Random Waveguides}

-In this paper, the stochastic effects produced on the wave propagation is studied using the spectral decomposition of the unperturbed Pekeris operator defined by \eqref{pekerisop} and introduced is Section \ref{spectralP2}.
-In this section we introduce the mode coupling mechanism induces by the random free surface and the uneven bottom topography of the waveguide model (see Figure \ref{figureP2}).
+In this paper, the stochastic effects produced on the wave propagation is studied using the spectral decomposition of the unperturbed Pekeris operator defined by \eqref{pekerisop} and introduced in Section \ref{spectralP2}.
+In this section we introduce the mode coupling mechanism induces by the random free surface and the uneven bottom topography.

 The propagation model \eqref{waveeq} considered in this paper is a linear model, so that the pressure wave $p(t,z,x)$ can be expressed as the superposition of monochromatic waves by taking its Fourier transform \eqref{fourier}, and then satisfies the time-harmonic wave equation